 Return to campus plans

 The University is committed to a safe, phased return to campus with a focus on priority areas in line with government and health advice.

 Our number one priority is the health, safety and wellbeing of our students, staff and community.

-Our roadmap to a COVID Safe return to campus aligns to the steps outlined in the Victorian Government’s COVID-19 Roadmap to Reopening.
+Our roadmap to a COVIDSafe return to campus outlines our principles for returning to campus in line with the steps in the Victorian Government’s COVID-19 roadmap for reopening.

 Only people approved to be on campus can be, and this includes the parks and grounds.